 1) Reliable Internet Connection Required

-For starters, your VoIP service is only as good as your Internet connection.
-If your Internet bandwidth is low, the service is bound to suffer.
+For starters, your VoIP service is only as good as your internet connection.
+If your network bandwidth is low, the service is bound to suffer.

 Related: Take the Nextiva VoIP Speed Test